-Your watch creates a daily step goal automatically, based on your previous activity levels.
+Your watch creates daily step and floors climbed goals automatically, based on your previous activity levels.
 As you move during the day, the watch shows your progress toward your daily goal 1.

-If you choose not to use the auto goal feature, you can set a personalized step goal on your Garmin Connect account.
+If you choose not to use the auto goal feature, you can set personalized step and floors climbed goals on your Garmin Connect account.